 This is the recipe for the softest, fluffy and most delicate mamon.
 Buttery with a hint of cheese, these moist little cakes will truly delight you.

 - 1 cup sugar

-- Add the egg yolks to the mixture and mix with a whisk until smooth.
+Add the egg yolks to the mixture and mix it with a whisk until smooth.

-- Sift the flour and baking powder over the egg yolk mixture.
-Mix with a spatula until smooth.
+Sift the flour and baking powder over the egg yolk mixture.
+Mix until smooth.
+Preheat oven to 350 F.

-- Using a stand mixer or a hand held mixer, whisk the egg whites until frothy.
-Add in the cream of tartar and continue whisking until soft peaks form.
+Using a stand mixer or a handheld mixer, whisk the egg whites until frothy.
+Add in the lemon juice and continue whisking until soft peaks form.
 Gradually add sugar in small amounts until stiff peaks form.

-- Spoon the batter into 12 large muffin molds.
-I used this silicone cups*.
+Spoon the batter into 12 large muffin molds.
+I used these silicone cups*.

-- Arrange the cups in a rimmed baking pan and place in a 350F preheated oven.
-Gently pour about ¾ cup of water into the baking pan.
+Arrange the cups in a large rimmed baking pan or a roasting pan.
+Place in a 350F preheated oven.
+Gently pour water into the roasting pan until the mamon molds are 1/3 submerged at their bottom.
 Be careful not to pour any water into the cups.

-- Bake for 25-30 minutes or until a toothpick inserted into the middle a mamon comes out clean.
-Cool in a wire rack and if desired, remove from cups before serving.
+Bake for 25-30 minutes or until a toothpick inserted into the middle a mamon comes out clean.
+Turn off the oven.
+Leave the oven door slightly open and let the mamon sit for about 3 minutes inside.
+Take them out and cool on a wire rack and if desired, remove from cups before serving.

-- note: You can also use regular sized baking cups instead of big ones , just reduce the baking time to 12-15 minutes.
+You can also use regular sized baking cups instead of big ones.
+Just reduce the baking time to 12-15 minutes.
 If you are using a cupcake pan, line it with cupcake liners and set it over a larger rimmed baking pan where you can put the water.

 If you make this, please use hashtag #womanscribbles on Instagram or tag me @sanna.womanscribbles.
 I would like to see your baking!